sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### cluster generate-reinstall-template

-Generates a cluster template  in JSON format based on a blueprint.

-[Comment]: <> (What does this do??
-Generates a template based on a blueprint??
-Why is it called reinstall template?)
+Generates a cluster template that you can use to reinstall the cluster if installation went fail.

 **Required Options**